-- Create an environment where students with food allergies will be safe. - · Read food labels carefully. - Communicate and share the ingredient statement information with school staff, parents or quardians, and students. - Prevent cross-contact with potential food allergens by following food safety SOPs. - Follow the food allergy management plan set by the school district. - Ensure a safe school environment by reporting any discrimination or bullying. - Have a system in place to identify students with food allergies without compromising privacy or confidentiality rights. - Make meal modifications for students with food allergies according to their individual allergy plans. - Know the emergency response protocol to respond to an allergic reaction incident. - Train all your staff, including substitutes, on food allergies. - Attend professional development on food allergies.
+- Create an environment where children with food allergies will be safe. - Read food labels carefully. - Communicate and share the ingredient statement information with program staff, parents or guardians, and children. - Prevent cross-contact with potential food allergens by following food safety SOPs. - Follow the food allergy management plan set by the child nutrition program. - Ensure a safe environment by reporting any discrimination or bullying. - Have a system in place to identify children with food allergies without compromising privacy or confidentiality rights. - Make meal modifications for children with food allergies according to their individual allergy plans. - Know the emergency response protocol to respond to an allergic reaction incident. - Train all your staff, including substitutes, on food allergies. - Attend professional development on food allergies.

-Centers for Disease Control and Prevention.
+Source: Centers for Disease Control and Prevention.
 (2013).
 Voluntary guidelines for managing food allergies in schools and early care and education programs. www.cdc.gov/healthyyouth/foodallergies/

-SAY: Keeping students with allergies safe in schools is a community effort.
-Have a good communication system with your school nurse and other food allergy management team members.
-Together you can coordinate accommodations.
-Always make sure to include the point of contact for food allergy information in your school nutrition in the conversation so that everyone knows the same information.
-Communication with key team partners will support efforts to provide safe food to all your students and staff.
-As you remember, in the Caitlin Remembered video we watched earlier, a lack of communication contributed to a student dying from an allergic reaction.
+SAY: Keeping children with allergies safe in child nutrition programs is a community effort.
+Have a good communication system with your food allergy management team members.
+Together, you can coordinate accommodations.
+Always make sure to include the point of contact for food allergy information in your child nutrition program in the conversation so that everyone knows the same information.
+Communication with key team partners will support efforts to provide safe food for all your children and staff.
+As you remember, in the Caitlin Remembered video we watched earlier, a lack of communication contributed to a child dying from an allergic reaction.

-SHOW SLIDE: Accommodating Students With Other Food-Related Disabilities
+SHOW SLIDE: Accommodating Children With Other Food-Related Disabilities

-SAY: Food allergies are not the only food-related disabilities that you may encounter and need to accommodate.
-For instance, diabetes and phenylketonuria (PKU) both require that accommodations be made in school meals.
-There are also accommodations needed in other situations, such as for students who are tube-fed or require food to be pureed for medical reasons.
-The information in USDA's guidance, Accommodating Children with Disabilities in the School Meal Programs - Guidance for School Food Service Professionals, applies to all of these situations.
+SAY: Food allergies are not the only food-related disabilities you may encounter and need to accommodate.
+For instance, diabetes and phenylketonuria (PKU) both require that accommodations be made in CACFP meals.
+There are also accommodations needed in other situations, such as for children who are tube-fed or require food to be pureed for medical reasons.
+The information in USDA's guidance, Policy Memo for Modifications to Accommodate Disabilities in the Child and Adult Care Food Program and Summer Food Service Program, applies to all of these situations.

-Objective: Determine strategies to manage food prepared and served outside of the cafeteria.
+Objective: Determine strategies to manage food prepared and served outside of the child nutrition program.